FDewaleyne/rhns-utils/db-tools/README.md

 ---
 **rhns-package-infos.py**
 This script outputs information related to a package given in argument through `--packageid`.
+[More information on this script is available on the wiki](https://github.com/FDewaleyne/rhns-utils/wiki/rhns-package-infos)